Alleged Procurement Fraud: Ex-CBN Gov, Emefiele pleads not guilty

 After he had listened to both sides, Justice Muazu said he would need time to study some of the exhibits that were attached in support of Emefiele’s bail application.

-Specifically, Emefiele was in the amended charge marked CR/577/2023, accused of complicity in a procurement fraud that was to the tune of about N1.2billion.
+Specifically, Emefiele was in the amended charge marked CR/577/2023, accused of complicity in a procurement fraud to the tune of N1.2billion.

 Though the initial charge the EFCC filed against him contained 20 counts and had a female CBN employee, Sa’adatu Yaro and her company, April 1616 Investment, as defendants, however, only Emefiele was listed as a defendant in the amended charge.